Stray Kids: 2024: Ate, Giant, and Hop

-2025–present: Hollow, Karma, and Do It
+2025: Hollow, Karma, and Do It

 In 2025, Stray Kids held the fifth fan meeting, SKZ 5'Clock, for three days from February 14 to 16 at Inspire Arena; the third day was broadcast via Beyond Live.
 The group released the single album Mixtape: Dominate on March 21, the fifth installment of the "Mixtape Project" series.
 It includes the Korean version of "Giant" from the second Japanese-language album of the same name and four sub-unit tracks, which debuted at the Latin America leg of the Dominate World Tour.
 They released the Japanese-language EP Hollow on June 18, supported by the lead single of the same name.
 The album debuted at number one on the Oricon Albums Chart and Billboard Japan Hot Albums.

-Stray Kids' fourth Korean-language studio album Karma was released on August 22, 2025, supported by the lead single "Ceremony".
-The album topped several national charts, including South Korea, France, Germany, and the United States. the album made Stray Kids the first act in Billboard history to debut at the top of the Billboard 200 with the first seven entries.
+Stray Kids' fourth Korean-language studio album, Karma, was released on August 22, 2025, supported by the lead single, "Ceremony".
+The album topped several national charts, including those of South Korea, France, Germany, and the United States.
+The album made Stray Kids the first act in Billboard history to debut at the top of the Billboard 200 with the first seven entries.
 The album has sold 3.03 million in its first week, becoming the best-selling 2025 album in South Korea.
+The band featured on the track "In the Dark" from DJ Snake's third studio album, Nomad.

-To conclude the Dominate World Tour, Stray Kids held the encore concert of Dominate World Tour titled Dominate: Celebrate on October 18 and 19 at Incheon Asiad Main Stadium, Incheon.
-Following the tour conclusion, Stray Kids announced the second mixtape, Do It, set to be released on November 21.
-The band featured on the track, "In the Dark", from DJ Snake's third studio album Nomad.
-From December 2025 to April 2026, the group will hold an exhibition commemorating the fifth anniversary of their Japanese debut, titled "We Stay, Together," in five cities throughout Japan.
+To conclude the Dominate World Tour, Stray Kids held the encore concert of the Dominate World Tour titled Dominate: Celebrate on October 18 and 19 at Incheon Asiad Main Stadium, Incheon.
+Following the tour's conclusion, Stray Kids announced the second mixtape, the "SKZ It Tape" Do It, released on November 21.
+The title track and "Divine" serve as the mixtape's dual lead singles.
+The album peaked at number one on the album charts in South Korea and the United States.
+Stray Kids officially became the first act ever to top the Billboard 200 with their first eight charted releases.
+According to IFPI, Stray Kids was the second best-selling artist worldwide in 2025, their highest rank ever, behind only Taylor Swift.